 An introduction to webinars

-A webinar is an online seminar where a host presents information that an audience can view online.
-This involves the use of software that enables the sharing of slides, screens, and videos — but more on that later.
+Let’s cover the basics first.
+A webinar is a virtual seminar where a host(s) presents information to an online audience.
+It requires software that enables sharing slides, screens, and videos — but more on that later.